uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 const ten = 10;
 ```

-If you try to reassign a value to a constant, you get an error.
-For example if you do
+If you try to reassign a value to a constant, you will get an error.
+For example, let's declare a constant and try to assign a new value to it:

 ```js
 const ten = 10;
 ten = 20;
 ```

-you get
+You will get the following error:

 ```
 Uncaught TypeError: Assignment to constant variable.